hampel/job-runner-xenforo/README.md

 browser-triggered job runner and so to allow jobs to execute longer in a CLI environment, you may want to adjust this to a higher value.

-You should not set `jobMaxRunTime` to anything higher than 30 seconds, or the time specified by the --time option.
-In general it is suggested that this setting be kept to a relatively small value to avoid the situation where a single very long job may prevent other jobs from executing in a timely manner.
+You should not set `jobMaxRunTime` too high - individual jobs should yield to other outstanding jobs to ensure that a single job doesn't prevent other important jobs from executing in a timely manner.
 Some experimentation may be required to find the optimal value for your server load and forum size.

  Usage
  -----